felix-gradr/LLM-test/goal.md

 ### Current Sub-goal
 Empower yourself, set up things in the following order:
-- 1. Protect root.py. root.py should NEVER fail, as that would require human intervention to fix.
-A suggestion is that root.py can always fall back to a simpler method (that we never edit), and that we log and save any error we encounter.

-Future sub-goals:
-- 2. Memory and support for lenghtier planning.
+- 1. Memory and support for lenghtier planning.
+- 2. Introduce testing and rollback to make sure patches does not break critical functionality
 - 3. Create a more efficient way of editing files (so you can edit a certain section without having to re-write the entire file out again)

 ### What Can you change